pforderique/RemoteControlDesktop/README.md

 ### Issues

-- Has only been tested on a Windows machine.
-MacOS and Linux systems may require different configurations to work
 - Some special characters like `@` or `%` do not always show up when using the virtual keyboard